St George the Martyr's Church, Truro: History

 The church was preceded by a temporary church built of wood which was the work of Mr. White, an architect and parishioner; it was opened on 23 April 1848 with a church service well attended by local clergy and lay people.

+Present day

+St George's stands in the Anglo-Catholic tradition of the Church of England.
+As a traditionalist catholic parish that rejects the ordination of women, it receives alternative episcopal oversight from the Bishop of Oswestry (currently Paul Thomas).

 Organ

 The original organ was rebuilt in 1892 by Brewer and Co of Truro.

 The current organ was originally in the Methodist Church in St Columb Major.
 A specification of the organ can be found on the National Pipe Organ Register.